 Online Conversation Series on Racism hosted by the Japanese Garden Society with assistance from the Salt Spring Foundation

 “Conversations on Racism” is a series of free online conversations designed to explore the history of racism and colonialism on Salt Spring Island.
 We will hear from activists who have brought to light histories of injustice and who are challenging current manifestations of systemic racism.
-The first of three spring conversations will focus on stories about recovering silenced histories of Black settlers and Japanese Canadians (April), the second will be a conversation between three BIPOC activist women (May), and the third will focus on the experience of people of Asian heritage on Salt Spring Island (June).
+The first of three spring conversations will focus on stories about recovering silenced histories of Black settlers and Japanese Canadians (April), the second will be a conversation between three BIPOC activist women (May), and the third will focus on the experience of people of Asian heritage and those with mixed ethnic backgrounds on Salt Spring Island (June).

 The series will continue in the fall.
 These conversations will support a wide understanding of racism in our community, then and now.
-They will offer inspiration through activist stories, and provide examples and suggestions of how to challenge systemic racism.
+They will offer inspiration through personal stories of the panelists, and provide examples and suggestions of how to challenge systemic racism.

 Please click ‘Anti-Racism Forums‘ on the menu for more details.